|

 On this, the first occasion I used Mixamate, the aggregates were dry due to the weather.
 After the first mix was complete, I was invited to add more water as I wished.
 There needs to be just enough for my powerful plasticiser to make the big difference it makes.
 We noted the extra water and set the water-adjust to do the same from then on.

 Mixamate buys aggregate premixed.
 Ballast and concreting sand (which is like sharp sand but more evenly graded).
-It gets delivered to its yards in Edmonton, West Drayton and Woking (at least) in the London area.
-Throughout the day, all their trucks are visiting the most convenient yard, to top up, depending on where they go next.
+It gets delivered to its yards.
+Throughout the day, all their trucks are visiting the most convenient yard to top up depending on where they go next.

 |